 In the case of emergency care abroad, you must ensure that SOS International is contacted immediately.
 In such a case, the SOS International physician will act on behalf of our medical adviser.

-We reimburse up to the market rate.
+We reimburse up to 100% of the average contracted rate.